- Public Works

 When the schedule requires a device to be tested, someone from our contracted testing company, Sigma Water Safety, will call to make an appointment.
 The testing of a device generally takes only a few minutes and requires water to be on for that device.

-If the device fails, the owner of the device must obtain the services of a Massachusetts certified plumber or sprinkler fitter to perform the necessary repair within fourteen (14) calendar days of the failure test or from the discovery of the defect as required by the Massachusetts Drinking Water regulations, CMR 310 22.22 (13) (b) and the Westfield Water Resources Department Rules and Regulations.
+If the device fails, the owner of the device must obtain the services of a Massachusetts certified plumber or sprinkler fitter to perform the necessary repair within fourteen (14) calendar days of the failure test or from the discovery of the defect as required by the Massachusetts Drinking Water regulations, CMR 310 22.22 (13) (b) and the Westfield Department of Public Works Water Resources Division Rules and Regulations.
 Afterwards, the repaired device must be re-tested by a Massachusetts certified backflow prevention device tester.

 $117.00 for RPBP (tested twice per year)